istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

     ISTIO_ENVOY_ADMIN_TRANSPORT: UDS
 {{< /text >}}

+For a per-pod override, set `sidecar.istio.io/adminTransport` on the workload's pod template.
+For example, to use TCP for a workload when proxy configuration selects UDS:

+{{< text yaml >}}
+spec:
+  template:
+    metadata:
+      annotations:
+        sidecar.istio.io/adminTransport: "TCP"
+{{< /text >}}

+Set the annotation to `UDS` to override TCP for a native sidecar.
 The pod annotation takes precedence over effective proxy metadata, followed by the `TCP` default.

 Changing the transport, including rolling back to `TCP`, requires pod recreation.